jamiepantling/bored-game/README.md

 ![Screenshot of landing page](/public/images/landing-page.png)

-Log in with your google account and check the games in the database for what that suits your mood.
+Log in with your google account and check the games in the database for whatever suits your mood.
 Search by theme, or just browse them all.

 ![Screenshot of game index view](/public/images/all-games.png)